Medicare Advantage Plans

 When I’m talking with Medicare beneficiaries, the most common misconception is that Medicare Advantage (AKA Part C) is a supplement to Medicare.

-MA and MAPD plans actually replace original Medicare, and they receive a capitated amount from Medicare itself, to manage the health care of their members.
+MA and MAPD plans actually replace Original Medicare, and they receive a capitated amount from Medicare itself to manage the health care of their members.

 Many MAPD plans have Utilization Review Boards that determine whether the insurance company will pay for covered procedures and care.
-That means that if your doctor want you to receive care that the doctor feels is medically necessary, you might not be able to receive it because the utilization review board says that you don’t need it.
+That means that if your doctor wants you to receive care that the doctor feels is medically necessary, you might not be able to receive it because the utilization review board says that you don’t need it.

 Below are some stories I’ve collected that talk about these types of situations.
 Keep in mind that MA and MAPD plans ARE appropriate in many situations.
 There have been plenty of times when I’ve recommended a Medicare Advantage Plan.
 However, many people don’t really understand when this type of plan WON’T work for their particular needs, which is why I’ve gathered a couple of experts who can help explain when some of their clients have needed to revert to original Medicare (with or without a Medigap plan).

-Lylene Balken, of Qualicare San Diego, explained a situation where a MAPD wasn't appropriate for her client.
+Lylene Balken, of Qualicare San Diego, explained a situation where an MAPD wasn’t appropriate for her client.
 Qualicare works with homebound seniors who need at home non-medical care.
 The caregivers see all types of situations.
 (Names have been changed to protect privacy).

-If you have secondary insurance there is truly no need to sign on to an HMO.
+If you have secondary insurance, there is truly no need to sign on to an HMO.

-For example, “Mr. Jones”, an 87 year old gentleman, suffered a fall resulting in a severe femur fracture.
+For example, “Mr. Jones”, an 87-year-old gentleman, suffered a fall resulting in a severe femur fracture.
 After four days in an acute-care hospital, he was sent to one of the few rehab centers (SNF) approved by his HMO.
 After only 5 days of rehab, the HMO notified him that coverage would soon end.
 Mr. Jones and his daughter decided to take a look at what Medicare alone could provide.